airsynth/sdvideo/README.md

 sdvideo
 =======

-Simple bookmarklet which uses the embedding version of Youtube, Vimeo, Dailymotion, Livestream and soon other services to maximize it on the web browser window
+Simple bookmarklet which uses the embedding version of YouTube, Vimeo, Dailymotion, Livestream and probably other services to convert them in a pop up window so you can do other things meanwhile